Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::scale(null|int|Fraction $width = null, null|int|Fraction $height = null): ImageInterface

-Often you want to resize an image without distorting the original image aspect ratio.
-For this kind of modification you can simply use the methods `scale()` or `scaleDown()`.
+Often it's desirable to resize an image without distorting the original aspect ratio.
+For this kind of modification you can simply use the methods
+`scale()` or `scaleDown()`.

 Note that the resulting size may differ from the given arguments,